List of documents required in the admission procedure for academic year 2022/2023 for studies in English

 - legalise or apostille your certificate or diploma – read more about legalisation and apostille below;

-- submit a sworn translation into Polish or English of your certificate or diploma (including its supplement - if applicable) – read more about accepted sworn translations below;
+- submit a translation into Polish or English of your certificate or diploma (including its supplement - if applicable) – read more about accepted translations below;

 - submit a decision on recognition of your school-leaving certificate or diploma as soon as possible after your arrival to Poland (start this procedure as soon as you arrive in Warsaw - if aplicable) – read more about this procedure below;

 Please note that the school-leaving certificate recognition requirement does not apply to IB and EB diplomas, documents issued in EU or OECD/EFTA member states, as well as in China, Belarus, Ukraine and Libya.

-6. Power of attorney (applicable to candidates who wish to appoint a representative for managing the admission process) - template will be available soon
+6. Power of attorney (applicable to candidates who wish to appoint a representative for managing the admission process) - template is available in Polish only here.